stardust-enterprises/atlas-framework/README.md

 The **Atlas Framework** is divided into many (sub)modules for ease of  code readability and maintainability.

-Here is a quick overview and description of and for each one:
+Here is a quick overview and description for each of them:

 ### [annotations][module-annotations]